 IRA owners should keep records to substantiate the timing of contributions and distributions regarding any 2012 QCD made in January 2013.

 A QCD made in January 2013 that is treated as a 2012 QCD will satisfy the IRA owner’s unmade 2012 RMD if the amount of the QCD equals or exceeds the 2012 RMD.
 However, no part of such a QCD can be used to satisfy the 2013 RMD, even if the 2012 RMD had already been made.
 In determining the RMD for 2013, the 2012 QCD must be subtracted from the December 31, 2012, IRA account balance(s).

-Form 1099-R – IRA trustees must report distributions as follows:
+Form 1099-R – IRA trustees reported distributions as follows:

-- Distributions made in 2012 are reported on a 2012 Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.; and
+- Distributions made in 2012 were reported on a 2012 Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.; and

 - including the full amount of the 2012 QCD (even if in excess of $100,000) on line 15a; and

 - not including any amount on line 15b, but writing “QCD” next to line 15b.

 Note.
 A 2012 QCD made in January 2013 will also be reported on the IRA owner’s 2013 Form 1040.
 See the form instructions for details.

 IRA owners must file a 2012 Form 8606, Nondeductible IRAs, with their 2012 Form 1040 if:

 - the 2012 QCD was from a traditional IRA, there was basis in the IRA owner’s traditional IRA(s), and the IRA owner received a distribution from a traditional IRA in 2012, other than the 2012 QCD; or